-Course Title BSc (Hons) Midwifery [Shortened] Awarding Bodies University of Suffolk Level of Award FHEQ Level 6 Professional, Statutory and Regulatory Bodies Recognition Nursing and Midwifery Council Credit Structure 240 Credits Level 5: 120 Credits Level 6: 120 Credits Mode of Attendance Full-time (equivalent to 40 hours per week for 45 weeks of the year) Standard Length of Course 2 years full-time Intended Award BSc (Hons) Midwifery Named Exit Awards None Entry Requirements Applicants for the BSc (Hons) Midwifery [Shortened] course require: Active registration with the Nursing and Midwifery Council as a Registered Nurse (Adult) first level status.
+Course Title BSc (Hons) Midwifery [Shortened] Awarding Bodies University of Suffolk Level of Award 1 FHEQ Level 6 Professional, Statutory and Regulatory Bodies Recognition Nursing and Midwifery Council Credit Structure 2 240 Credits Level 5: 120 Credits Level 6: 120 Credits Mode of Attendance Full-time (equivalent to 40 hours per week for 45 weeks of the year) Standard Length of Course 3 2 years full-time Intended Award BSc (Hons) Midwifery Named Exit Awards None Entry Requirements 4 Applicants for the BSc (Hons) Midwifery [Shortened] course require: Active registration with the Nursing and Midwifery Council as a Registered Nurse (Adult) first level status.
 This must be maintained to meet the NMC revalidation requirements for the duration of the course.
-A Degree or Diploma in Higher Education or 60 level 5 credits and Six months' full-time post registration experience within the last two years.
+A Degree or Diploma of Higher Education in Adult Nursing and Six months' full-time post registration experience within the last two years.
 For applicants whose first language is not English, but who have been living in the UK for less than two years (or have not lived in the UK at all), we accept IELTS 7.0.
 All students also need satisfactory DBS and Occupational Health Checks Delivering Institution(s) University of Suffolk

 This definitive record sets out the essential features and characteristics of the BSc (Hons) Midwifery [Shortened] course.
-The information provided is accurate for students entering level 5 in the 2024-25 academic year.
+The information provided is accurate for students entering level 5 in the 2025-26 academic year5.

-&lt;sup>1 For an explanation of the levels of higher education study, see the QAA Frameworks for Higher Education Qualifications of

-UK Degree-Awarding Bodies (2014)
+1 For an explanation of the levels of higher education study, see the QAA Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (2024)

-All academic credit awarded as a result of study at the University adheres to the Higher education credit framework for
+2 All academic credit awarded as a result of study at the University adheres to the Higher education credit framework for England.

-&lt;sup>3Where the course is delivered both full-time and part-time, the standard length of course is provided for the full-time mode of attendance only.
+3Where the course is delivered both full-time and part-time, the standard length of course is provided for the full-time mode of attendance only.
 The length of the part-time course is variable and dependent upon the intensity of study.
-Further information about mode of study and maximum registration periods can be found in the Framework and Regulations for Undergraduate
+Further information about mode of study and maximum registration periods can be found in the Framework and Regulations for Undergraduate Awards.